LinkedIn for business

 Make connections and engage

-The general rule of thumb on LinkedIn is to connect with people that build your network, build your community, share your brand values, and in many cases have a degree of aspirational association - they may be where you want to in roles to come.
+The general rule of thumb on LinkedIn is to connect with people that build your network, build your community, share your brand values, and may have a degree of aspirational association - they may be where you want to be in roles to come.
 LinkedIn is built for this purpose, but that doesn't mean it is a purely self serving tool.
 Like all social media it is a reciprocal community.
 Say yes to connections where there is no reason not to (ie they aren't spammers or scammers) as you don't know when they could assist you - or you them.
 Part of the joy of networking on this massively connected global scale is that the degrees of separation are very small and your dream opportunity or business collaboration may come from left field, or another continent.

 In your news feed, you will see articles and discussions from your connections.
 You can become better known by liking, commenting on or sharing these posts.
 As with Facebook, if you like or comment on a LinkedIn post, you’ll continue to receive updates to your own LinkedIn account when other people comment on that post.
 When you share a post, you get the opportunity to add your own comment, perhaps explaining the post’s relevance to you or your connections, or your skills and experiences.
 Beginning conversations is a great way to build relationships.